Kruemelbahn/DFPlayer/README.md

 ### Sound-FRED
 There is also a hardware-version for a SoundFred available:<br>
 <img src=Sound-FRED.jpg><br>
+For compilation as SoundFRED active/deactivate #defines in DFPlayer.ino and use this [boarddefinition](Boarddefinition%20for%20SoundFRED.txt).<br>

 For more details please refer to the [manual](AVRSound_DFPlayer-Sound-FRED.pdf).<br>

 ### Requested libraries